Ken Russell (politician): Resignation

 Russell resigned early from the Miami City Commission due to his 2022 campaign for U.S. Congress, as Florida had a new resign-to-run statute that had entered effect.
 In compliance with the law requiring him to resign prior to the scheduled term of the office he had been seeking, he initially chose to tender a resignation to take effect on January 3, 2023 (the day in which members of the 118th United States Congress would be sworn in).
 However, he ultimately instead left office days earlier on December 29, 2022 out of protest for the council's refusal to hold a December meeting.
 On November 17, at what proved to be his last commission meeting, Commissioner Alex Díaz de la Portilla introduced a motion with Commissioner Joe Carollo's backing to cancel the commission's December meeting.
 Russell had anticipated the December meeting being the last before his departure, and had planned to use that meeting to push for the adoption of several zoning change requests that the council could have approved to advance proposed new affordable housing to Coconut Grove.
-Once it became clear to him that the majority of commissioners intended to support the motion to cancel its December meeting, Russell declared he would resign early in protest and stormed out of the meeting.
+Once it became clear to him that the majority of commissioners intended to support the motion to cancel its December meeting, Russell declared he intended to resign even earlier than previously planned in protest, and stormed out of the meeting.
 The remaining commissioners in attendance preceded to pass the cancellation motion 3–1 with Commissioner Manolo Reyes being the lone dissenting vote.
 In the days that followed, Russell attempted to call a special meeting of the commission for the purposes of voting to re-instate the December meeting, but he could not amass quorum since Reyes was the only councilor that agreed to attend such a special meeting.